Jamie Newman

-Jamie Newman (born December 1, 1997) is an American professional Canadian football quarterback for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Jamie Newman (born December 1, 1997) is an American former professional football quarterback.
 He played college football at Wake Forest before transferring to Georgia in 2020, although he opted out of playing that season due to the COVID-19 pandemic.
 Newman signed with the Philadelphia Eagles as an undrafted free agent in 2021 but was released prior to the season.
+He played for the Hamilton Tiger-Cats of the Canadian Football League (CFL) in 2022.

-Early years
+Early life

 Newman attended Graham High School in Graham, North Carolina.
 He was a four-year starter at quarterback in high school.
 He committed to Wake Forest University to play college football.

 College career

 Wake Forest

 Newman redshirted his first year at Wake Forest in 2016.
 As a backup to John Wolford in 2017, he completed two of four passes for eight yards and an interception.
 Newman entered 2018 as backup to Sam Hartman, but started the final four games after Hartman was hurt.
 He was named the 2018 Birmingham Bowl MVP after throwing for 328 yards and a touchdown.
 For the season, he completed 84 of 141 passes for 1,083 yards, nine touchdowns and four interceptions.
 Newman beat out Hartman for the starting job entering 2019.